Downloading lots of images from a website can be quite time-consuming.

 Right-click, Save Image As…, repeat ad nauseam.

 In these cases, and with software available in 2023, web scraping is the solution to your problem.
-In this tutorial, we will go over how to extract the URL for every image on a webpage using a web scraper.
+In this tutorial, we will go over how to extract the URL for every image on a webpage using a free web scraper.

 We will also go over how to use this extracted list to quickly download all the images to your computer.